Shashidharpatil96/Weather-Report-and-AngularUniversal-SSR/README.md

-# RxJS in Angular: Creating a Weather App
+# Weather Report With Angular: Creating a Weather App

-This is a demo project for the article [RxJS in Angular: Creating a Weather App](https://zoaibkhan.com/blog/rxjs-in-angular-creating-a-weather-app/) published on my blog.
+This is a demo project for the Weather report Information and Server side Rendering (SSR) Configured.

-Feel free to extend or modify as you wish :)
+I have made this Repo public Feel free to extend or modify as you wish :)

 Cheers,
-Zoaib
+Shashidhar Patil